How to stop accidental impact-washing in your charity: impact measurement made simple

 - Mar 6, 2025

 No one sets out to impact-wash.
-It usually happens slowly, when a team is busy and the pressure to look good for a funder or a board report takes over.
-You end up with vanity metrics, numbers that look impressive in a glossy brochure but don't actually tell you if your service is working.
+It’s rarely about dishonesty; it’s usually a symptom of a system that has become too complex and disconnected from the frontline.
+You end up with vanity metrics, numbers that look impressive in a glossy brochure but fail to tell you if your service is actually changing lives.

 Having been both a scientist and an operational leader, I’ve seen how easy it is for reporting to drift away from reality.
-This quick guide is about tidying your system to ensure your data stays honest, human, and useful.
+This quick guide is about tidying your system to help keep your data grounded, human, and useful.

-Five steps to a tidier, more honest impact system
+Five steps to a tidier, more robust impact system

-If you suspect your data is becoming expensive noise, use these five shifts to get back on track.
+If you suspect your data is becoming unclear noise, use these five shifts to get back on track.

 Be brave enough to name the one thing you actually exist to achieve.
-If a metric doesn't point directly to that goal, it’s just decoration.
+If a metric doesn't point directly to that goal, it’s worth questioning.

-Try this: Set a 15-minute window this week to ask your leadership: "If we could only prove one thing to be true about our impact, what would it be?"
+Try this: In your next leadership meeting, spend 15 minutes on one question: 'If we could only prove one thing to be true about our impact, what would it be?'

-Try this: Ask one beneficiary this week: "What change has mattered most to you?"
-Their language is often more powerful than any KPI.
+Try this: Ask one consenting beneficiary this week: "What change has mattered most to you?"
+Their words often provide the why that your KPIs are missing.

 List your current metrics.
 If you’re only tracking the things that always go well, you aren't learning.
-You need to track the things that would keep you up at night if they went wrong.
+Track your early warning metrics.

-Try this: Identify one flattering metric you can swap for a more meaningful one this month.
+Try this: Identify one surface metric you can swap for a more meaningful one this month.

 Try this: In your next team meeting, look at one piece of data together and ask: "Does this help us make a better decision for next week?"

 Every six months, look at what you’re collecting.
-If a metric hasn't sparked an action or a conversation in that time, cut it.
-It’s better to have three numbers you trust than thirty you ignore.
+If a metric hasn't sparked an action or a conversation in that time, and not required for a funder contract or your retention policy, its worth questioning.

 Try this: Mark your calendar now for a data tidy in six months' time.

-You don’t need a fancy new platform to stop impact-washing.
+You don’t need a fancy new platform to improve your impact measurement approach.
 You just need a tidy, agreed-upon set of measures and the habit of dropping the ones that no longer serve you.

 Want the deeper dive?
 Read the full guide: When Impact Measurement Misleads.